jacovone/cnodes-ui/docs/tutorials/nodejs-integration/NODEJS-INTEGRATION.md

 ![BrowserCanvas](./images/nodejs-int-1.png)

-3. Now create a program that compute the factorial of 10, like this:
+3. Now create a program that compute the factorial of 9, like this:

 ![Program](./images/nodejs-int-2.png)

-4. Press the `DUMP` button on the top left of the browser, an object will appera in the broser console
+4. Press the `DUMP` button on the top left of the browser, an object will appear in the broser console

-5. Press the right mouse button on the JSON object in the console and copy the value (use the speicified browser capability to do that)
+5. Press the right mouse button on the JSON object in the console and copy the value (use the specified browser capability to do that)

-6. Return to the project nodejs-int and create a new json file named `program.json`, inside that paste the json copied from the dump; the file should contain something like that
+6. Return to the project nodejs-int and create a new JSON file named `program.json`, inside it paste the json copied from the dump; the file should contain something like that

 ```json
 {